 I read a very intriguing LinkedIn article on how people looking for work are not using social media as part of their personal branding strategy to get hired.
-So I wanted to become part of the conversation and share my experience over the last three years using social media to brand myself.
+So I wanted to become part of the conversation and share my experience using social media to brand myself over the last three years.
 What started as a 2000 word blog post has turned into this ambitious 100-page E-book – Personal Branding Strategy Guide

 As I got stuck into this late at night, it grew and grew until it turned into an instead data-driven book.
 So I would love to share it with anyone out of university or not ready to retire to find a job.
 At the end of this article, I will provide a link for the first 200 people to download the book “Personal Branding Strategy” for a cup of coffee.

 You are using your social network to establish your personal brand.

 As this is a safe circle, for me to highlight that Facebook statuses that depict crazy nights with mates might turn off your future employers is universally recognised.
 A not too well-kept secret is that you can use social media to construct a personal branding identity that increases your appeal to a recruiting manager?

 One quick way to do precisely that is to build on what’s on your resume — you can post photos or summaries of campaigns you’ve worked on, give a brief bio of your talents or share articles that demonstrate you’re an industry expert.

 Recent LinkedIn Report Reveals Career Seekers Are Not Promoting Their Own Cause: and here is what you can do to really get Noticed.

 Finding a position during a global health epidemic is not an uncomplicated feat; however, believe it or not, there are special silver linings to the weird times we’re in.